1st day: Agadir – Taroudant – Taliouine – Agdez

 5th day: Marrakesh – Agadir

-After breakfast the morning is spent with a guide visiting the sights of your choice before returning to Agadir after lunch.
-Recommended sights are the Madressah ben Youssef, the Saadian tombs, the soukhs, the Badia Place the Bahia Palace, the Majorelle Gardens which used to belong to Yves St Laurent.
-There is a famous special Majorelle shade of blue, which is used for the walls and the plants pots all over the gardens.
+After breakfast, the morning is spent with a guide visiting the sights of your choice before returning to Agadir after lunch.
+Recommended sights are the Madressah ben Youssef, the Saadian tombs, the souks, the Bahia Palace, the Majorelle Gardens which used to belong to Yves St Laurent.
+There is a famous special Majorelle shade of blue, which is used for the walls and the plants’ pots all over the gardens.
 Not all of these are possible in one short morning but you could always add a sixth day!

 |545 € *|